Foreign fighters in the Iraqi conflict: Spain

 An ICCT report shows that more than 139 people have travelled from Spain to Syria and/or Iraq by November 2015 with about 10% of those being female.

 A detailed analysis of 20 fighters who had joined before 2014 showed that eleven of those were Spanish citizens and the remaining were Moroccans living in Spain.
 Most of those who joined lived in the Ceuta enclave in North Africa, but also Girona and Malaga.
 At the time of departure, most were married with children and were either students or low-skilled workers.
 Several were known to police for drug trafficking.
 Of those 20, three Muslim Spanish from Ceuta became suicide bombers.

 In a joint operation in mid-March, Spanish and Moroccan security services targeted an al Qaeda recruiting network and arrested four suspected members in Spain and three others in Morocco.
 The network, whose activities extend to Morocco, Belgium, France, Tunisia, Turkey, Libya, Mali, Indonesia, and Syria, is headed by Melilla resident Mustafa Maya Amaya, who funneled recruits to the Islamic State, the Nusra Front and al Qaeda in the Islamic Maghreb (AQIM).
-Some of those arrested had returned home from conflict zones such as Syria; and in January, a suspected jihadist returning from Syria was arrested in Málaga as a potential "threat to national security."
-On 30 April, Spanish security forces, working with French police, arrested Abdelmalek Tanem, a dual Algerian-French citizen, in Almeria, who had recently returned from Syria where he worked towards facilitating integration of Europeans into the Nusra Front and the Islamic State.
-On 30 May 2014, Spanish security forces arrested six people in Melilla who were involved in a network that sends fighters to al Qaeda camps in Syria, Mali, and Libya.
-The cell leader, Benaissa Laghmouchi Baghdadi, had spent eight months in Syria and also had ties to AQIM and the Movement for Oneness and Jihad in West Africa (MUJAO) in Mali.
-Some of those arrested also had linked to Sharia4Spain.